Pseudotrillium

-Pseudotrillium is a monotypic genus of flowering plant in the family Melanthiaceae.
-Its sole species, Pseudotrillium rivale, is commonly known as the brook wakerobin.
+Pseudotrillium is a monotypic genus in the bunchflower family Melanthiaceae.
+Its sole species, the flowering plant Pseudotrillium rivale, is commonly known as the brook wakerobin.
 It is endemic to the Siskiyou Mountains of southern Oregon and northern California.
-The Latin specific epithet rivale means “growing by streams”, with reference to a preferred habitat.
+The Latin specific epithet rivale means "growing by streams", a reference to a preferred habitat.

 Description

 Pseudotrillium rivale is a perennial, herbaceous, flowering plant that persists by means of an underground rhizome.
 In general appearance, it is similar to a Trillium (and at one time, it belonged to that genus).
 It has a whorl of three bracts (leaves) and a single trimerous flower with three sepals, three petals, two whorls of three stamens each, and three carpels (fused into a single ovary with three stigmas).
 It differs from Trillium in that it has spotted petals, leathery leaves with a cordate base, and a continuously elongating pedicel.
 At the onset of anthesis, the pedicel rises above the leaves, but once the flower is pollinated, the pedicel elongates and declines below the leaves.

 Pseudotrillium rivale grows up to 20 cm tall.
 The lance-shaped leaves are up to 11 cm long with leaf stalks (called petioles) 1 to 3 cm in length.
 The leaves are glossy blue-green with conspicuous silvery veins.
 The plant has a nodding, non-fragrant flower on a pedicel 2.5 to 11 cm long.
 The flower has green sepals and pink-blushed white petals up to 3 cm long and 2 cm wide.